calmripple/nolebase/README_EN.md

 1. Visit the [Giscus website](https://giscus.app/)
 2. Follow the instructions on the website step by step.
 In the end, you will get the configuration information for Giscus.
-3. In the Nólëbase repository, execute:
+3. In the 存在与知 repository, execute:

 ```sh
 pnpm add -D vitepress-plugin-comment-with-giscus
 ```

 4. Create a new file named `Gitcus.ts` in `./.vitepress/theme/components` and fill it with the following content:

 ```ts
 import { defineComponent, toRefs } from 'vue'